pneug/pneug/README.md

 ### Hi there 👋

-I am a Computer Science master student at TUM, previously at Carnegie Mellon University as a Visiting Researcher.
+I graduated Master of Computer Science master student at TU Munich, writing my Master's Thesis at Carnegie Mellon University.
+I'm now working as an Embedded Software Engineer.

 I am especially interested in the topics of: